 To view the structure of the model predictive controller, type

-the MATLAB® command prompt.
+controller at the MATLAB® command prompt.